 This means that we require, in addition to ΔSsyso, the value of ΔSsuro, which may not be easily available.
 To circumvent this problem, we seek a new measure, which can be developed as follows:

-We can say that the ‘spread’ of a given value of ΔHsuro ( e.g. of a reaction occurring in the surroundings) over a larger increase in the number of moles of substances (i.e. a higher value of ΔSsuro) leads to lower energy per particle and hence, lower T.
+We can say that the ‘spread’ of a given value of ΔHsuro (for a reaction occurring in the surroundings) over a larger increase in the number of moles of substances (i.e. a higher value of ΔSsuro) leads to lower energy per particle and hence, lower T.

 Substituting eq6 in eq4,